 You’ll sail through iconic landmarks such as Signal Hill, Fort Amherst, Blackhead sea caves, and Cape Spear lighthouse – one of the best places for whale watching in St. John’s.

 Bay Bulls Whale Watching

 This area has whales and several bird species, including puffins, common murres, black guillemots, northern gannets, greater shearwaters, and northern fulmars.
-I did this tour a few years ago and loved it.
+I did a whale-watching tour here a few years ago and loved it.
 The puffin colony is amazing!

 Trinity Whale Watching

 Trinity Bay is a gorgeous town about three hours from St. John’s that is popular for whale watching.
 I went hiking around the Skerwink trail and saw whales from the trailhead.

 If you want to get closer, you can join a tour with Trinity Eco-Tours on one of their zodiac boats.
 I did this tour in May but for a different purpose.

 The spring isn’t a great time to see wildlife, but it is for icebergs.
 Every spring, huge icebergs make their way down the coast from Greenland to what is known as Iceberg Alley in Newfoundland.
 Trinity is one of the best places to see them.